SHC-ASTRA/basestation-game/README.md

     C. A keyboard, mouse, and controller plugged into the left hand side of basestation is optimal.

-    D. The deck should be plugged in to the USB-C cable which comes through the mid-left hole
+    D. The deck should be plugged in to the USB-C cable which comes through the mid-right hole

 3. Turn on the UGREEN and make sure the output is enabled as well.